taylor-edwards/acqh/horses.markdown

       - Leo Hancock Hayes
       - Mcits Red Agate
     bio: >-
-      This colts sire is 16hh and dame is 15.2hh.
-Bred to run performance i.e. barrels, heading.
+      This colt's sire is 16hh and dame is 15.2hh.
+Bred to run performance, i.e. barrels and heading.
 Has been paid into Ruby Buckle incentive for his first year.
 Should make an awesome performance horse with running on top and foundation on the bottom.
 This guy is curious, meet-you-at-the-gate friendly and loves attention.